Please select the country or location you would like to see content from.

 GlucoRx Allpresan Diabetic Foam Cream is a moisturizer used to prevent and treat dry and cracked skin on your feet.
 It is especially useful for people with diabetes.
 This is because people with diabetes must look after their feet carefully to avoid cuts or damage that can lead to infections.

 High blood sugar levels caused by poorly controlled diabetes can damage nerves in your feet (peripheral neuropathy), making them less able to feel pain, cold, and heat.
 As a result, foot problems can go unnoticed.
-People with diabetes are advised to manage dry and cracked skin carefully to stop complications, and GlucoRx Allpresan Diabetic Foam Cream is one of the ways to help this.
+People with diabetes are advised to manage dry and cracked skin carefully to prevent complications, and GlucoRx Allpresan Diabetic Foam Cream is one of the ways to help.
 This product is not available in the US, but there are similar products available such as Gold Bond Diabetics’ Dry Skin Relief Foot Cream.

 How do I use the medication?